Friday, 17 August 2018

 Voucher

 Question 1.
-Mr. Gopal started a business for buying and selling of readymade garments with ₹8,00,000 as an initial investment.
-Out of this, he paid ₹4,00,000 for the purchase of garments and ₹50,000 for furniture and ₹50,000 for computers and the remaining amount was deposited in the bank.
-He sold some of the ladies and kids garments for ₹3,00,000 for cash and some garments for ₹1,50,000 on credit to Mr Rajesh.
-Subsequently, he bought men’s garments of ₹2,00,000 from Mr. Satish.
-In the first week of the next month, a fire broke out in his office and stock of garments worth ₹1,00,000 was destroyed.
+Mr. Gopal started a business for buying and selling readymade garments with an initial investment of ₹ 8,00,000.
+Out of this, he paid ₹4,00,000 for the purchase of garments, ₹50,000 for furniture, and ₹50,000 for computers, and the remaining amount was deposited in the bank.
+He sold some of the ladies' and kids' garments for ₹3,00,000 for cash and some garments for ₹1,50,000 on credit to Mr Rajesh.
+Subsequently, he bought men’s garments for ₹2,00,000 from Mr. Satish.
+In the first week of the next month, a fire broke out in his office, destroying a stock of garments worth ₹1,00,000.
 Later on, some garments which cost ₹1,20,000 were sold for ₹1,30,000.
 Expenses paid during the same period were ₹15,000.
-Mr Gopal withdrew ₹20,000 from business for his domestic use.
+Mr Gopal withdrew ₹20,000 from his business account for personal use.
 From the above, answer the following:

 1. What is the amount of capital with which Mr Gopal started the business?